kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

     // +optional
     DesiredReplicas int32 `json:"desiredReplicas"`

-    // Total number of non-terminated worker machines in this cluster.
+    // Total number of worker machines in this cluster.
     // +optional
     Replicas int32 `json:"replicas"`

     // The number of up-to-date worker machines in this cluster.
+A machine is considered up-to-date when Machine's UpToDate condition is true.
     // +optional
     UpToDateReplicas int32 `json:"upToDateReplicas"`

     // Total number of ready worker machines in this cluster.
+A machine is considered ready when Machine's Ready condition is true.
     // +optional
     ReadyReplicas int32 `json:"readyReplicas"`

     // Total number of available worker machines in this cluster.
+A machine is considered ready when Machine's Available condition is true.
     // +optional
     AvailableReplicas int32 `json:"availableReplicas"`
 }